duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

 ## Asynchronous Inputs

 The traditional Kalman Filter is described as a loop alternating between predictions and measurement updates.
 In the real world, however, we might receive control inputs more frequently than we receive measurement updates; as such, instead of throwing away information, we would prefer to perform multiple consecutive predictions.
 Additionally, our inputs (i.e., control inputs and sensor data) generally arrive asynchronously, yet the traditional Kalman Filter algorithm has the prediction and update steps happen at the same point in time.
 Furthermore, the sample rates of our inputs are typically not constant, and so we cannot design our filter to be time invariant.
+These are all problems that should be considered when transitioning from the theoretical algorithm to the practical application.

-**Task:** Describe why, in a real-world Kalman Filter implementation, it makes sense to be able to perform multiple consecutive predictions before performing a new measurement update, whereas it does not make sense algorithmically to perform multiple consecutive measurement updates before forming a new prediction.
+**Task:** Describe why, in a real-world Kalman Filter implementation, it generally makes sense to be able to perform multiple consecutive predictions before performing a new measurement update, whereas it does not make sense algorithmically to perform multiple consecutive measurement updates before forming a new prediction.
 It might be helpful to think about the differences between what happens to the state estimate in the prediction versus the update step.
 Write your answer in `ukf2d_written_solutions.tex`.

 **Task:** Implement the predicting and updating of your UKF, keeping in mind the issue of asynchronous inputs.
 These steps will occur in two ROS subscriber callbacks: 1) `imu_data_callback` when an IMU control input is received and 2) `ir_data_callback` when an IR measurement is received.
 Remember that we want to perform a prediction not only when we receive a new control input but also when we receive a new measurement in order to propagate the state estimate forward to the time of the measurement.
 One way to do this prediction without a new control input is to interpolate and assume that the control input remains the same as last time (which is what we suggest); another potential approach might be to not include a control input in those instances (i.e., set it to zeros).
 The method for our FilterPy UKF object that you want to use to perform the prediction is `self.ukf.predict()`, which takes in a keyword argument `dt` that is the time step since the last state estimate and a keyword argument `u`, corresponding to the argument `u` of `state_transition_function()`, that is a NumPy array with the control input(s).
 The method to do a measurement update is `self.ukf.update()`, which requires a positional argument consisting of a measurement vector as a NumPy array.
 Call `self.publish_current_state()` at the end of each callback to publish the new state estimate to a ROS topic.

 Note that these callbacks get called in new threads; therefore, there is the potential for collisions when, say, both IMU and IR data come in almost at the same time and one thread has not had the opportunity to finish its UKF computations.
 We don't want both threads trying to simultaneously alter the values of certain variables, such as the $\mathbf{P}$ matrix when doing a prediction, as this can cause the filter to output nonsensical results and break.
 Therefore, we have implemented a simple callback blocking scheme---using the `self.in_callback` variable---that ignores a new callback if another callback is going on, essentially dropping packets if there are collisions.
 While this may not be the optimal or most stable way to handle the issue (one could imagine the IMU callback, for example, always blocking the IR callback and hence preventing measurement updates), it at least gets rid of the errors that would occur with collisions.
 If you so desire, feel free to implement your own callback management system that perhaps balances the time allocated to different callbacks.

 ## Tune and Test the Filter
-TODO: Write this section and include description on quantitatively evaluating the performance of the filter

 In this problem, you will be testing your UKF that you have implemented thus far.
 You will start by testing on simulated drone data.
 We have set up the simulation to publish its data on ROS topics so that your UKF program interfaces with the drone’s ROS environment and will be able to be applied directly to real, live data coming from the drone during flight.
-The output from the UKF can be evaluated in the JavaScript web interface (see pidrone_pkg/web/index.html).
+The output from the UKF can be evaluated in the JavaScript web interface (see `pidrone_pkg/web/index.html`).

+### In Simulation

 To run your UKF with simulated drone data, run ROS as usual with the `pi.screenrc` file in `pidrone_pkg`.
 Upon start-up, go ahead and terminate the IR and flight controller nodes, as these would conflict with the drone simulator's simulated sensors.
 In a free screen, navigate to the `pidrone_project2_ukf` repository and run the following command:

     duckiebot $ python state_estimator.py --primary ukf2d --others simulator

 This command will automatically run your 2D UKF as the primary state estimator, along with the drone simulator.
 The EMA filter will also be run automatically with the 2D UKF, since the 2D UKF does not provide a very complete state vector in three-dimensional flight scenarios.
+This will also by default allow you to compare the output of your UKF to the EMA filter on altitude.

 Now in the web interface, once you connect to your drone, you should see four curves in the **Standard View** of the Height Readings chart as in [](#height_readings_standard_view).